microsoft/fhir-server-samples/src/FhirImporter/README.md

 The Azure function app will monitor a `fhirimport` container in the attached storage account and ingest patient bundles into the FHIR service.

-The function can be deployed with the [azuredeploy-importer.json](../../deploy/templates/azuredeploy-importer.json) template, whcih will use an Azure Function App (App Service).
+The function can be deployed with the [azuredeploy-importer.json](../../deploy/templates/azuredeploy-importer.json) template, which will use an Azure Function App (App Service).

 It can also be deployed as a container using Azure Container Instances.
 For this approach, first build the Docker image: